Minime998/obsidian-vault/600-uni-notes/HI209/lecture-03-the-gilded-age.md

 Vertical: control all steps on manufactor product
-Horizontal: control all the companies that produce product throught these means they could control large parts of the economey
+Horizontal: control all the companies that produce product through these means they could control large parts of the economy

 ### The Gospel of Wealth and Social Darwinism